Catalog Quick Links

 COSD 620 Pediatric Dysphagia

-This course provides information about the anatomy and physiology of normal and abnormal pediatric swallowing, and explores its evaluation and treatment in the context of a neuro-developmental approach.
-The course facilitates the development of skills in the diagnosis and treatment of swallowing and feeding disorders in different pediatric clinical populations.
-The role of the speech-language pathologist as part of an interdisciplinary management team is emphasized.
-Problem-based learning and experiential learning are utilized to illustrate the complex medical and social issues related to pediatric dysphagia.
+This course provides information about the anatomy and physiology of normal and disordered pediatric swallowing and explores its evaluation and treatment through a neurodevelopmental lens.
+Students will develop skills in the diagnosis and management of feeding and swallowing disorders across a range of pediatric clinical populations and settings, including hospitals, outpatient clinics, early intervention programs, schools, and in-home services.
+Emphasis is placed on the speech-language pathologist’s role as a member of an interdisciplinary team.
+Problem-based and experiential learning methods are used to address the complex medical, developmental, and social factors influencing pediatric dysphagia.

 Number of Credits: 3